JackZhouSz/landmark_consistent_plugin/README.md

 ```

 ## Acknowledgement
-We applied our modual on DAD-3DNet and 3DDFA and used their code in our implementation.
+We applied our module on DAD-3DNet and 3DDFA and used their code in our implementation.
 Thanks for their excellent works.
 [DAD-3DNet](https://github.com/PinataFarms/DAD-3DHeads),
 [3DDFA](https://github.com/cleardusk/3DDFA)